Update on 30 Jan, 23

 With the growing environmental concerns, the role of environmental engineers has become prevalent and significant.
 Though their responsibilities vary from project to project, their basic role includes the following activities:

-Environmental engineering is a broad term that covers various engineering disciplines in an effort to devise environmentally-friendly practices for society.
-This includes mechanical engineering, civil engineering, chemical engineering, automotive engineering, aeronautical engineering, and others.
-Like, for students pursuing chemical engineering can research environmentally-friendly fuel for companies such as Shell and ExxonMobil causing low or no air pollution.
+Environmental engineering is a broad term that covers various engineering disciplines to devise environmentally friendly practices for society.
+This includes mechanical engineering, civil engineering, Chemical engineering, automotive engineering, Aeronautical engineering, and others.
+Like, students pursuing chemical engineering can research environmentally-friendly fuel for companies such as Shell and ExxonMobil causing low or no air pollution.

 To pursue a career in Environmental Engineering, one must have a bachelor's degree in environmental engineering or any other related field, such as civil, chemical, or mechanical engineering.
 Employers should give preference to practical experience earned by the students through different cooperative engineering programs for which credits are awarded by the college.
 For entry-level engineers, these structured job experiences are valuable.

 To complete both bachelor's and a master's degree, students can enroll in a 5-year program leading to which they can become an instructor at some college and university or can work in research and development.

 The median annual wage for environmental engineers reaches up to $84,890.
 This median wage is the salary where half the workers in an occupation earned more than the fixed amount while the other half earn less.
 Generally, the lowest 10% earned is less than $49,830, and the highest 10% earned is more than $130,120.
 These engineers have full-time employment.
 Near 1 out of 5 manage to work more than 40 hours per week to monitor the project's progress and meet its deadlines along with corrective actions.